d4n3sh/thedaneshproject/content/posts/2007-05-15-10-things-a-linux-person-will-not-tell-you.md

 I have few Linux boxes at home and they are all CLI only, mainly used for file sharing and web hosting.
 I love the CLI.

 I have 1 Windows machine, my office notebook actually.
-This is what I use to for everything else&#8230;..
+This is what I use to for everything else.....

-Well, whatever the outcome is in the future I will always choose Linux over Windows&#8230;&#8230;..
+Well, whatever the outcome is in the future I will always choose Linux over Windows........
 What's your comments?
 Source: [MV-V.com][1]

  [1]: http://www.mv-v.com/blog/